 For a relatively brief period in the 80’s and early 90’s, back before every entertainment enterprise had a dedicated website, 1-900 numbers were ubiquitous.
 While some people might remember the 1-900 numbers being associated with phone sex operations, R&B singers, pop stars, teen idols and cartoon characters had their own hotlines as well.
-This latter group of hotlinesd blatantly targeted children, with their commercials often closing with a quickly uttered, “Kids, get your parents’ permission before you dial.”
+This latter group of hotlinesd blatantly targeted children, with their commercials often closing with, “Kids, get your parents’ permission before you dial.”
 One of the other hotlines for fictional characters that targeted children, somewhat inexplicably, belonged to Freddy Krueger.

 And now, courtesy of Dwayne Cathey’s Soundcloud account and the adolescence of actor/director Taylor Basinger, we have a 45-minute long archive of Freddy’s phone nightmares, recorded by a 14-year-old on his Darth Vader speakerphone.

 Freddy doesn’t feature at all in any of these stories and for the most part only provides canned, repetitive introductions.
 The stories themselves play out very much like super-condensed old-time radio horror stories.
 Just as gruesome as the darkest that Lights Out, The Witch’s Tale or Quiet, Please used to be, but with more swearing than you could get away with on the radio.
 The voice actors are all committed and once you get used to the rushed performances you might find the material more charming and entertaining than you’d expect.